vintagetoolpatch/vintagetoolpatch.github.io/_posts/2025-05-25-loom-heddle.md

 ![loom heddle bar](/assets/images/loomheddle/13.jpg)

-And then work your way down, being careful to alternate with the layout lines.
-One corner of my jig snapped off, but as it only has to resist pushing force, I just rotated 180 degrees and got on with it.
+Then work your way down, being careful to alternate with the layout lines.
+One corner of my jig snapped off.
+Fortunately it only has to resist pushing force, I just rotated 180 degrees and got on with it.
 I was worried about the kerfs weakening the work piece.
-So I made sure to work from right to left, so I was never leaning on the part of the piece with kerfs.
+To avoid putting pressure on the piece where the kerfs might be weaking it, I made sure to work from right to left.
+I was never leaning on the part of the piece with kerfs.
 I would saw down until I hit the two corners.
 Then I would make a 90 degree cut to make the little notch to stop the high strings from slipping on both sides.

 ![loom heddle bar](/assets/images/loomheddle/14.jpg)